 Evergreen webinar – webinars whose topics are always relevant and interesting for many attendees.
 In evergreen webinars, you share knowledge that is always desired and up-to-date.

 Event board – a section located in the upper right corner of the event room.
 It contains information about the event you are about to host.
 There you will see your event link, mobile access, and phone access information.
-It is also where you can choose to share your event on Facebook or Twitter, lock the event room from unauthorized visitors, and share files for the attendees to download.
+It is also where you can choose to share your event on Facebook or Twitter, lock the event room from unauthorized visitors, and get in touch with Customer Success Team via Live Chat.

 Facebook integration – an easy way to automatically share information about your upcoming events.
 Now it’s easier to create social buzz and increase your webinar attendance.